rolsen74/amy/README.md

 ## Contents

-- `libs/AmyApplication` - BSD-licensed library
+- `libs/AmyApplication` – BSD-licensed library
-- `libs/AmyBlanker` - BSD-licensed library
+- `libs/AmyBlanker` – BSD-licensed library
-- `libs/AmyInput` - BSD-licensed library
+- `libs/AmyInput` – BSD-licensed library
+- `libs/AmySDL` – Refactored SDL v1 code (LGPL-2.1)

 ## Licensing

-All original code in this repository is licensed under the **BSD-2-Clause** license unless otherwise noted.
-See the `LICENSE` file at the root of this repo.
+All original code in this repository is licensed under the **BSD-2-Clause** license.

-Third-party code under different licenses is clearly separated into their own directories with individual `LICENSE` files.
+See the `LICENSE` file at the root of this repository for full terms.

+Some third-party code under other licenses (such as LGPL v2.1) may be included within shared directories (e.g., `inc_Public/` or `libs/`).
+Each such file includes its own license notice in the source header.
+Refer to individual file headers and associated `LICENSE` files for details.